andaze/WebCorporate/content/services/recruit-agency/index.en.md

 ### (6) Post-recruitment training

 After successful recruitment, we start training the new employees.
-At Andaz, education professionals with more than 30 years of experience in the human resource field at major advertising agencies are in charge of training new recruits, manner training, and skill improvement training.
+At Andaze, education professionals with more than 30 years of experience in the human resource field at major advertising agencies are in charge of training new recruits, manner training, and skill improvement training.
 We receive many requests from clients who are about to set up an education department or who are not able to handle training.

 ### (7) We also offer the following services